-ASCAT level 1b data from EUMETSAT are described in their technical documentation [Ref-11].
+The generation of ASCAT level 1b data by EUMETSAT is described in their technical documentation [Ref-11].
 The global ASCAT data are acquired in Svalbard (Norway) and transmitted to the EUMETSAT central processing facilities in Darmstadt, where they are processed up to level 1b.
 Regional EARS data are acquired at Svalbard, processed up to level 1b and then transmitted to KNMI via a dedicated private network.
 The product contains geo-located measurement triplets on a satellite swath WVC grid of 25 km or 12.5 km size.